bjerkio/kopier/README.md

 # Kopier

-**This repository is not ready.
-It still requires a few functionalities in order to function.
-See [index.ts](src/index.ts) for more information**

-Kopier makes use of Github Actions to generate/copy files across multiple repositories.
+Kopier is a Github Action made to generate/copy files across multiple repositories.
 The software is inspired initially by [Copybara](https://github.com/google/copybara) and a continuation of [Tabetalt's Kopier](https://github.com/tabetalt/kopier).

 ## Features